Probing the topological protection of edge states in multilayer tungsten ditelluride with the superconducting proximity effect: ANALYSIS OF THE ASYMMETRIC SQUID WHICH REVEALS BALLISTIC EDGE CONDUCTION

 We now focus on the edge junction's CPR.
 It is extracted by high-pass filtering the SQUID's critical current $I_c(B)$, and plotted in Fig. \ref{fig:Fig_2} (a) for four temperatures.
 A sawtooth shape is clearly visible, far different from the sinusoidal CPR of conventional Josephson junctions.
 Up to six harmonics are visible in the CPR's FFT at low temperature, see Fig. \ref{fig:Fig_2}(b).
 Each harmonic is plotted at different temperatures in Fig. \ref{fig:Fig_2}(d), and compared to the predicted zero temperature ballistic and diffusive limits.
 We find that the edge junction's CPR harmonics decay more slowly than the CPR of a diffusive junction, confirming that the edge states are not in a diffusive regime.
 We argue that the high harmonics content and its robustness is an indication of topological protection, by contrasting the rounding (by an imperfect interface transmission) of the CPR of topologically protected conductors and nonprotected conductors.
 Let us first consider a Josephson junction with a perfect conductor (no backscattering) as the weak link.
-The junction's CPR features a jump at phase difference $\varphi=\pi$ (see Fig. \ref{fig:Fig_2}(c) and Fig. SM\ref{fig:IJshort_long}).
+The junction's CPR features a jump at phase difference $\varphi=\pi$ (see Fig. \ref{fig:Fig_2}(c) and Fig. \ref{fig:IJshort_long}).
 This jump translates into a high harmonics content, with the amplitude of $n$ -th harmonic decaying as $1/n$, see Fig. \ref{fig:Fig_2}(d).
 In the non-topologically protected case, backscattering within the weak link as well as at the NS interface cause rounding of the CPR and decrease of the critical current.
-The harmonics decay faster (as $1/n^2$ in a diffusive junction, see \ref{fig:Fig_2}(d)), see SM\ref{fig:Fig_suppmat_tNS_nontopo}).
+The harmonics decay faster (as $1/n^2$ in a diffusive junction, see \ref{fig:Fig_2}(d) and Fig. \ref{fig:Fig_suppmat_tNS_nontopo}).
+By contrast, for a topological junction, it has been shown \cite{adroguer_probing_2010,cayao_andreev_2018,kwon_fractional_2004, murani_andreev_2017,SM} that an imperfect interface transmission does not round the CPR, but merely decreases the supercurrent amplitude (Fig. \ref{fig:Fig_suppmat_tNS_topo}).
+Therefore, a jump in the CPR at $\pi$ is strongly suggestive of topological states.
+Of course, the CPRs of topological materials can be rounded by several factors such as interactions, coupling between helical states with opposite helicities, or the junction's electromagnetic environment.
+We also note that a CPR with a discontinuity will also be rounded in an asymmetric SQUID measurement, as pointed out by \cite{babich2023,endres2023,alexandrebernard2022}, and illustrated in Fig. \ref{fig:Fig_suppmat_sinsaw}.